farzadasgari/proadv/README.md

 ### Installation

-There are three convenient ways to install ProADV:
+There are two convenient ways to install ProADV:

 1. **Using pip (recommended):**
    ```bash